wol-soft/php-micro-template/README.md

 ### function calls

 The methods which are called on assigned objects can take parameters.
-Allowed parameters are variables taken out of the current scope or another function call on an object available in the current scope.
+Allowed parameters are variables taken out of the current scope or another function call on an object available in the current scope as well as the supported constant values integer numbers, strings in single quotes and booleans (true, false).
 As an example a ViewHelper-Object can be assigned to the render process and methods of the ViewHelper can be used in the template for advanced logic inside the template.

 ```php